logicalsteps/ether-dev/README.md

 ```

-For more details about parity please refer to the official [website](https://www.parity.io/)
+For more details about parity please refer to the official [website] (https://www.parity.io/)

-For details about installation please refer the link for [Parity](https://github.com/paritytech/parity#config-file)
+For details about installation please refer the link for [Parity] (https://github.com/paritytech/parity#config-file)

-## About Ether-Dev

-We created a personal node for testing, by using the steps below.
-Since all the work is already done, you may simply take the ether-dev file from this repository and run `ether-dev` Shell script.

-It will,

-1. If there are any existing blockchain data it will Delete them.
-2. Initialize a new chain having node1 with `dev.json` which gives 100 ether for each account
-3. It will automatically create private test network with 3 ether nodes and its corresponding interface.
-4. Start the chain where it shows for node1
-    1. Unlock all the accounts for easy testing
-    2. Expose RPC interface at http://127.0.0.0:8545
-    3. Expose WebSocket interface at ws://127.0.0.0:8546
-    4. Expose Parity UI interface at http://127.0.0.0:8180
-5. Url for 1st node is accessed along with signer token

 ## Usage